cobailab/cobailab.github.io/content/event/frontier-of-biotech-2026/index.md

 projects:
 ---

-Invited by **Prof. Haibin Su** to give an Oral Talk in the *Frontier of Biotech: From System Biology to Whole Cell Methodology* workshop at **HKUST**, June 28–30, 2026.
+Weiwei He gave an Invited Talk in the *Frontier of Biotech: From System Biology to Whole Cell Methodology* workshop at **HKUST**, June 28–30, 2026.